-You shouldn't have to take out a loan enjoy the beauty of a backcountry night.
+You shouldn't have to take out a loan to enjoy the beauty of a backcountry night.
 With the REI Co-op Trail Pod 30, you don't have to.
 For its list price, you get a sleeping bag that's cozy and warm enough for most 3-season conditions.
 It's not as light or packable as a premium bag, but it is still a reasonable size for lots of backcountry overnights.
-The synthetic insulation also ensures you can stay warm even if you're bag gets wet.
+The synthetic insulation also ensures you can stay warm even if your bag gets wet.

 REI Co-op Trail Pod 30 Review

 Cons: Heavy, bulky, below average warmth, limited features